These easy vegan peach muffins are moist, juicy muffins perfect for breakfast or vegan kids’ snacks.

 Yes, you can make peach banana bread with this recipe.
 First, line a 9-inch loaf pan with parchment paper and oil the paper with coconut oil.

-Then, transfer the batter into the pan and bake in the center rack of your preheated oven at 350F (180C) for 40-50 minutes or until cooked in the center.
+Then, transfer the batter to the pan and bake in the center rack of your preheated oven at 350°F (180°C) for 40 to 50 minutes or until cooked in the center.

 I love vegan kid muffin recipes for lunchboxes and snacks.
 Below I listed more kid recipes for you to try.